Emergency Preparedness

 • Learn how to treat heat-related illness by enrolling in a first aid course.

-Emergency Responders
+Emergency responders

 During an emergency, people with a disability may require assistance.
 Some physical disabilities may be obvious while others, such as mental illness or intellectual disabilities, may not.
 Every person and every disability is unique.
 Respecting people with disabilities and treating them with dignity must be conscious goal while responding to emergencies.
 The ability to do so, requires planning and training on the part of both emergency responders as well as individuals and their families.

-Tips for Individuals and Families
+Tips for individuals and families

 • Create and maintain a 72-hour kit.